AlecksJohanssen/New-York-Times-/README.md

 ## Notes
 Well the main challenge is to pass the data from the Dialog Fragment to MainActivity.
-This app is still underconstruction, I'm only done with the functionality.
-I will update a new UI soon.
+This app is still underconstruction, I'm only quarter way done with the functionality.
+I will update a new UI and improve the Functionality soon..

 Describe any challenges encountered while building the app.